 Discriminatory Termination: What Does It Mean?

-Discriminatory termination occurs when an employer fires an employee based on a characteristic protected by law, such as race, gender, age, disability, religion, sexual orientation, or national origin.
-Under laws like Title VII of the Civil Rights Act of 1964 and the Massachusetts Fair Employment Practices Act, employers in Boston and across the state are prohibited from making employment decisions, including termination, based on these protected characteristics.
+Discriminatory termination happens when an employer fires an employee because of a legally protected characteristic.
+These characteristics include race, gender, age, disability, religion, sexual orientation, and national origin.
+Additionally, laws such as Title VII of the Civil Rights Act of 1964 and the Massachusetts Fair Employment Practices Act forbid employers in Boston and throughout the state from making employment decisions, including termination, based on these traits.

 Common Types of Discrimination That Lead to Termination

-- Racial Discrimination: Termination due to race or ethnicity is illegal under federal and state law.
-If you were fired because of your race, or if you suspect racial bias played a role, you have legal grounds to take action.
+- Racial Discrimination: Termination based on race or ethnicity violates federal and state law.
+Therefore, if you were fired because of your race or believe racial bias influenced the decision, you can take legal action.

 How Gordon Law Group LLP Can Help